mitsuba-renderer/drjit/src/python/docstr.rst

       A_out, b_out = dr.nn.unpack(A_opt, b_opt)

    Note that the output of this function are (row-major) *views* into a shared buffer.
-These views can be converted back into regular tensors:
+Each view holds a reference to the shared buffer.
+Views can be converted back into regular tensors:

    .. code-block:: python

       A = TensorXf16(A)

-.. topic:: coop_matvec
+.. topic:: nn_matvec

    Evaluate a matrix-vector multiplication involving a cooperative vector.